 Note: this course website is the public-facing version; Princeton students enrolled in the course should use Canvas.
-This website provides access to course materials including lecture notes, slides, assignments, and the final project (see below).
+This website provides access to course materials including lecture videos, notes, slides, assignments, and the final project (see below).

 Mechanical & Aerospace Engineering, Princeton University

 - Sebastian Thrun, Wolfram Burgard, and Dieter Fox, Probabilistic Robotics.